-Just Conflict: 61 Harnessing the Transformative Power of Conflict to Create Just Relationships 61
+Just Conflict: 65 Maps for Harnessing the Transformative Power of Conflict to Create Just Relationships

 Sequential, invariant, and hierarchical

 There are three other characteristics of the kind of change which we are calling transformation.
 These are identified by James Fowler who has worked with the transformation which occurs for us as we move through stages of faith.